obrie/retrokit/README.md

 * cbr / rar
 * html
 * txt
-* jpg / jpeg / png / gif / bmp
+* jpg / jpeg / png / gif / bmp / tif

 Once downloaded, these formats will all be converted into PDF, maintaining the quality of the original manual when possible.